cybozu-go/moco/docs/design.md

 Behaviors
 ---------

-### How to execute failover when the master fails
+### How to execute failover when the primary fails

-When the master fails, the cluster is recovered in the following process:
+When the primary fails, the cluster is recovered in the following process:

-1. Stop the `IO_THREAD` of all slaves.
+1. Stop the `IO_THREAD` of all replicas.
-2. Select and configure new master.
+2. Select and configure new primary.
-3. Update `MySQLCluster.status.currentMasterIndex` with the new master name.
+3. Update `MySQLCluster.status.currentPrimaryIndex` with the new primary name.
-4. Turn off read-only mode on the new master
+4. Turn off read-only mode on the new primary

-In the process, the operator configures the old master as slave if the server is ready.
+In the process, the operator configures the old primary as replica if the server is ready.

-### How to execute failover when a slave fails
+### How to execute failover when a replica fails

-When a slave fails once and it restarts afterwards, the operator basically configures it to follow the master.
+When a replica fails once and it restarts afterwards, the operator basically configures it to follow the primary.

-#### How to handle the case a slave continues to fail and restart
+#### How to handle the case a replica continues to fail and restart

-If one of the slaves fails again after restarting, the `StatefulSet` controller restarts the slave again.
+If one of the replicas fails again after restarting, the `StatefulSet` controller restarts the replica again.
-This means that the slave may continue to fail and restart again and again.
+This means that the replica may continue to fail and restart again and again.
-This loop can occur, for example, in the case that the data in the slave is corrupted.
+This loop can occur, for example, in the case that the data in the replica is corrupted.
 Users must handle this failure manually by deleting the `Pod` or/and `PersistentVolumeClaim`.
-Then, the slave `Pod` is scheduled again onto a different node and the operator configures it to follow the master automatically.
+Then, the replica `Pod` is scheduled again onto a different node and the operator configures it to follow the primary automatically.

 Users can keep the data with a [`VolumeSnapshot`](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) and create `PersistentVolumeClaim` from the snapshot even after this failure happens.